-While cell phones are persistent distractions, there is a bigger problem in both the country and Texas: gun violence.
+While cell phones are persistent distractions, there is a much bigger problem in both the country and Texas: gun violence.

-Our governor and state legislators refuse to properly acknowledge the constant threat of violence that students face.
+Our governor and state legislators refuse to properly acknowledge the constant threat of violence students face.
 School shootings are a real threat.
 A threat that needs to be taken seriously.

 According to the K-12 School Shooting Database, there have been 152 reported incidents involving a gun.
 As of August 2025, 44 school shootings have occurred throughout the country.
 Ironically, 18-year-olds can legally purchase certain types of guns under Texas law.